minio/docs/source/reference/minio-mc-admin/mc-admin-prometheus.rst

 .. end-mc-admin-prometheus-desc

-For more complete documentation on using MinIO with Prometheus, see our legacy documentation site
-:legacy:`How to monitor MinIO server with Prometheus
+For more complete documentation on using MinIO with Prometheus, see :ref:`How to monitor MinIO server with Prometheus
-<how-to-monitor-minio-using-prometheus.html>`
+<minio-metrics-collect-using-prometheus>`

 .. admonition:: Use ``mc admin`` on MinIO Deployments Only
    :class: note